Hi, I’m Christina

 I am currently located in Denver, CO.
-I am a NSCA certified personal trainer, NCI certified nutrition coach, and trauma-informed Pause certified somatic coach who completed a master’s degree in mechanical engineering with research in biomechanics.
-I am also a certified Functional Range Conditioning mobility specialist, mindset specialist, and hormone specialist and I am certified in neurocentric approaches to pain and performance, biomechanics for strength and conditioning coaches, and Pilates.
+I am a NSCA certified personal trainer, NCI certified nutrition coach, certified Enlifted Method (L1 & L2) coach, and a trauma-informed Pause certified somatic coach who holds a master’s degree in mechanical engineering with research focused in biomechanics.
+I am also a certified bell mechanics coach, Functional Range Conditioning mobility specialist, ANIMAL FLOW L1 instructor, and I am certified in neurocentric approaches to pain and performance, biomechanics for strength and conditioning coaches, and other alternative movement methods.

 My fitness journey started with competing at high levels in tennis, rowing, rugby, and lacrosse.
 During my athletic career, I accumulated numerous injuries, and was diagnosed with a connective tissue disorder that led to years of chronic pain.
 This sparked a lifelong passion for how biomechanics, nutrition, and neurology interact with each other and affect how we experience pain.
 I have always loved learning and solving complex, multisystem problems and am especially interested in applying my knowledge to injuries and pain.